 Or building a tribute to Wilko Johnson’s legendary Telecaster using a PAC102.
 Which Wilko himself signed for me at his comeback gig in Cambridge on 6th March last year!
 This replicates his own 62 Fender Telecaster which has Bo Diddley’s signature on the back of the headstock in green Sharpie too.

-Or using the original maple neck off the Rickenbacker lookalike to turn another PAC102 into a would-be fifties black-guard Broadcaster which has now morphed into a fantastic Esquire-alike with home-made pickguard and Sonic Monkey 50s Esquire flat pole pickup: my favourite guitar.
-All artificially aged, or ‘relic’d’ as they say.
+Or using the original maple neck off the Rickenbacker lookalike to turn another PAC102 into a would-be fifties black-guard Broadcaster which has now morphed into a fantastic Esquire-alike with home-made pickguard and Sonic Monkey 50s Esquire flat pole pickup: my favourite guitar possibly, along with the red 102.
+All artificially aged too.

 But I’m not touching my 604W which is perfect as it is.